5-24 RealTimeData - OG

 But upon double-clicking into the requirement, sometimes “real-time” means milliseconds, sometimes minutes, sometimes hours, sometimes days.
 When it comes to the usefulness of customer behavioral data, truly “real-time" might not always be the most helpful, cost-effective, appropriate, or practical.

-In truth, literal "real-time” isn't even possible at all.
-From the moment a customer takes some action on a site or mobile app, the browser doesn't even respond in genuine real-time.
+In truth, literal "real-time” isn't even possible.
+From the moment a customer takes some action on a site or mobile app, the browser doesn't even respond in real-time.
 It takes many microseconds for native browser functions to respond to the customer.
 Therefore, when you define “real-time," you are always working with an abstracted definition, and when an abstraction defines any definition, no definition becomes literal or all-encompassing.

 The premise and thesis of this post will suggest an alternative colloquialization.
 We should use a different term.
 We should choose a term that is helpful in all contexts, and the helpfulness will be defined by the term’s utility in encouraging deeper discovery into the purpose of the requested data.
 Instead of using the term "real-time,” which has a literal definition but an abstract meaning, we should use the term "just-in-time,” (JIT) as its literal definition implies the necessity of additional clarity.